November 3, 2022

 A website has a powerful influence on business revenues.
 The existence of a website can increase your conversion rate.

 For example, if your sales team does not have enough time to provide information about store locations or working hours, a website can help salespeople focus on more customized questions and increase productivity.

 As mentioned above, a website plays an important role in the journey that customers approach your products.
 It’s an opportunity for customers to find your brand on the Google search result pages.
 Depending on your rank on Google, customers can add your brand to their intended buying lists.

-Here are the eight essential steps to design a website from scratch that will get you the results you are looking for.
+Here are the ten essential steps to design a website from scratch that will get you the results you are looking for.